sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 He takes a workation “whenever there’s a time where I’m like ‘Hey, I’d love to just sit down and write this code for a while.’”
 The result is a situation “where you can completely focus and get a lot done.”

-## Vanesa Ortiz, community advocate, works 32 hours per week
+## Vanesa Ortiz, community advocate, works 4 days per week

-“My code quality declined.
-My code reviews became longer.
-It was harder and harder for me to focus properly and reach my goals.”
+“Switching to a 4-day work week was the best decision as the primary caretaker of two small children.”

-[Vanesa Ortiz](https://about.sourcegraph.com/handbook/company/team#vanesa-ortiz-she-her), community advocate at Sourcegraph and former co-host of [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time), had brain fog.
+[Vanesa Ortiz](https://about.sourcegraph.com/handbook/company/team#vanesa-ortiz-she-her), community advocate at Sourcegraph and former co-host of [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time), had brain fog after her first child.
 When she came back from maternity leave, she struggled to code the way she used to be able to.
 “I couldn’t focus correctly,” she said.
 “I felt like I was constantly deprived, which is literally what happens when you’re a milk factory 24/7.”

 Vanesa was struggling to juggle a full-time job, a new baby, and her portion of the household work.
 Weekends were no longer a space for recovery; they became stressful days for housework and childcare: “I was exhausted after the weekend.”